 For the top one-size-fits-all answer to which of these blogging sites are best though… I would only recommend self-hosted WordPress as the way for you to start your blog today—especially if you eventually want to touch the lives of lots of readers or build a business around your blog.

-WordPress gives you the greatest potential to grow without forcing you to migrate your site after you get started.
+WordPress gives you the greatest potential to grow as a free blogging site (without forcing you to migrate your site soon after you get started).
 On WordPress.org you can start a simple hobby blog or build a profitable business.
 And for those who want something easy to start, you don’t need any tech experience at all.

 Once you’ve done your research and are ready to build a profitable blog—head over to my ultimate guide to starting a blog.